Willie Ashley, Jr.

 Hometown: Sumter, South Carolina

 Ashley graduated from Morris College High School and attended the Hampton Institute in Virginia where he learned how to fly with the Civil Air Patrol.
-He was a member of the first class of the Tuskegee Institute class 42-C, with 12 cadets, graduating July 3, 1942.
+He was a member of the fourth class at Tuskegee Army Air Field Class 42-F with 14 cadets graduating on July 3, 1942.
 Ashley was the first to fly solo, to receive his flying wings and to earn his second Lieutenant bars.

-Ashley served for 14 months in North Africa, Sicily and in North Africa, Sicily and France, flying 77 combat missions and officially recording two downed enemy aircraft.
+Ashley served overseas for 12 months in North Africa, Sicily, and Italy from April 1943 to April 1944, flying 77 combat missions and officially recording two downed enemy aircraft.
 He almost certainly downed a third aircraft for which he was not credited according to material provided by Shaw Air Force Base.

 On June 9, 1943 six pilots of the 99th Fighter Squadron became the first Tuskegee Airmen pilots to engage in aerial combat.
 Led by Lt.
 Charles Dryden, Lt.
 Willie Ashley, Sidney P. Brooks, Lee Rayford, Leon Roberts and Spann Watson, exchanged fire with German fighter planes, with no losses to either side.
 The Italian garrison on Pantelleria surrendered on June 11, 1943, in large part due to the powerful air attacks it had been subjected to.
 The 99th Fighter Squadron was a key part of the air assault.